benman64/subprocess/README.md

 **Breaking Changes**

-- pipe_create inheritable default is change to true.
+- pipe_create inheritable default is change to false.
 The subprocess API will automatically set inheritable as needed.
 In most cases it will fix bugs on your end at no additional effort.
 If you have an explicit reason to create inheritable pipes then you should evaluate your code as this change